 In 1996, Bubu 1er stool opened the door to industrial production.
 Bubu is an injection-molded polypropylene stool in the shape of an upside-down crown.
 It is also a huge commercial success and embodies Starck’s idea of democratic design.

 XO masters the lexicon of time-honoured wood joiners but also confidently speaks several other languages; from the technical lingo of mould-makers and plastic injectors to the vernacular of ceramists and metal alchemists.
-This kaleidoscopic vision of its business and Starck’s unwavering support are the two principal components of XO’s success.
+This kaleidoscopic vision of its business and Starck’s unwavering support are the two principal components of xO’s success.

-Website of xO Design
+Website by xO Design